5 Things You Can Only Learn With Online Language Tutoring

-If you’ve been largely going it alone but are missing out on the social component of live classes, there’s an argument to be made for adding them to your curriculum.
+If you’ve been largely going it alone but are missing out on the social component of live online language classes, there’s an argument to be made for adding them to your curriculum.

-1. The lessons of other students who are in the same boat as you
+1. You’ll learn the lessons of other students who are in the same boat as you.

 There’s something encouraging about learning with a group of people who are prone to making similar mistakes and having the same questions as you.
 The social component of live classes allows you to grow with other learners, and as a result, compound your learning.
 As the adage says: If you want to go fast, go alone.
 If you want to go far, go together.
 And that’s assuming that you’ll definitely go faster alone when you have to figure certain things out for yourself.